Bernardsville in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 The hearth provided the hut’s only comfort: a warm fire.
 Food ran out.
 Many men had no shoes and some had no clothes.
 Even bedding straw was in short supply – but there was a fire.

 Soldiers’ huts were all alike – one room, one hearth, one door, six bunks, and 12 men – all the huts lined up in neat rows.
 Most of the soldiers’ huts were ready by Christmas.

 Erected by Morristown National Historical Park.

 Location.
 40° 44.608′ N, 74° 33.807′ W. Marker is in Bernardsville, New Jersey, in Somerset County.
 Marker can be reached from Jockey Hollow Road, on the left when traveling south.
+Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
 Touch for map.
-Marker is in the New Jersey Brigade Unit of the Morristown National Historical Park, along a hiking trail.
-Marker is in this post office area: Bernardsville NJ 07924, United States of America.
+Touch for directions.

 More about this marker.
 The right of the marker contains a picture of two soldiers warming themselves in front of the hearth.

 Also see . . .
 Morristown National Historical Park.
 National Park Service website.
 (Submitted on September 28, 2008, by Bill Coughlin of North Arlington, New Jersey.)

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on September 28, 2008, by Bill Coughlin of North Arlington, New Jersey.
 This page has been viewed 830 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on September 28, 2008, by Bill Coughlin of North Arlington, New Jersey.